-In my experience, there can be a personality change as well.
-When taking Adderall, my partner seemed more serious, overconfident, and seemed to have less empathy for other people.
-These are all traits which I felt were not his “true self” at the time.
-I’ve since learned this is “normal”; friends and family often become concerned when their loved ones abruptly act differently.
+Let's talk about personality change as well.
+When taking Adderall, Brian seemed more serious, overconfident, and seemed to have less empathy for other people.
+These are all traits which Annie felt were not his “true self” at the time.
+Friends and family often become concerned when their loved ones abruptly act differently.

 How to Stop Taking Adderall Without Withdrawal Symptoms

-What I witnessed through my partner’s ordeal is that trying to quit Adderall is challenging.
+What she witnessed Brian going through trying to quit Adderall was challenging.
 The experience of withdrawal is real to many.
-Thankfully, we had done our research and prepared in advance for the possible onset of these symptoms.
+Thankfully, they prepared in advance for the possible onset of these symptoms.

 Common symptoms include anxiety, depression, insomnia, irritability, lack of motivation, lack of concentration, and many more.
 In some cases, they can be quite severe.